IrtizaNasar/SerialBridge/README.md

   - `store-multi-input-p5js`: Visualization of an array of data and stored as a JSON file.
   - `bidirectional-interactive-p5js`: Simple data visualization with bar chart and line graph
   - `test-serial-p5js`: Utility sketch to test connection and log data
+  - `test-serial-p5js`: Utility sketch to test connection and log data

 - **arduino-sketches**: Example Arduino sketches
   - `basic-sensor`: Send analog sensor data